CS3219-AY2425S1/cs3219-ay2425s1-project-g03/services/user/README.md

     | 403 (Forbidden)             | Access denied for non-admin users updating others' data                     |
     | 404 (Not Found)             | User with the specified ID not found                                        |
     | 500 (Internal Server Error) | Database or server error                                                    |

-- Input Validation
-  - This endpoint validates whether the [new password](#password) supplied is of the correct format.

 ### Update User Privilege